csc-training/geocomputing_course/materials/parallel_python.md

 * Dask exports needed variables and libraries automatically to the parallel processes
 * The variables must be serializable.
-* Avoid moving variables that refer to large objects from main the main serial process to a parallel process.
+* Avoid moving variables that refer to large objects from main serial process to a parallel process.
 Spatial data analysis often involves significant amounts of data.
 It is better to read the data inside the parallel function: give the file name as input, compute area coordinates,